kelly-findley/kelly-findley.github.io/teaching.md

 # Teaching Materials for Introduction to Biostatistics

-Below I include copies of my class notes (with filled in blank and instructor notes), followed by the lab assignments I used in a previous semester.
+Below I include copies of my class notes (with blanks filled in and instructor notes), followed by the lab assignments I used in a previous semester.

 ## Course Notes